antiduh/nsspi/Readme.txt

 The project is broken up into 3 chunks:

  * The NSspi library, which provides safe, managed access to the SSPI API.
- * NsspiDemo, a quick demo program to show how to exercise the features of NSspi locally
+ * NsspiDemo, a quick demo program to show how to exercise the features of NSspi locally.
- * UI demo programs TestClient and TestServer (that have a common dependency on TestProtocol) that may be run on separate machines, that shows how one might integrate SSPI into a custom application.
+ * UI demo programs TestClient and TestServer (that have a common dependency on TestProtocol) that may be run on separate machines, that show how one might integrate SSPI into a custom application.

 ==== More information ====